javascript-tutorial/ko.javascript.info/5-network/11-websocket/article.md

 - `code` is a special WebSocket closing code (optional)
 - `reason` is a string that describes the reason of closing (optional)

-Then the other party in `close` event handler gets the code and the reason, e.g.:
+Then the other party in the `close` event handler gets the code and the reason, e.g.:

 ```js
 // closing party: